Life after weight-loss surgery

 Weight-loss surgery is not the easy way out.
-You will still need to do the hard work of dieting and exercising.
+You will still need to do the hard work of eating healthy foods, controlling portion sizes, and exercising.

 Weight-loss surgery can help train you to eat less.
 But surgery is only a tool.
 You still have to make the right food choices.